dedelala/hello-go-lambda/README.md

 ## Slides

-The presentation uses RemarkJS, `cd preso && make preso` then point your browser at `localhost:1337`.
+The presentation uses a RemarkJS docker container, `cd preso && make preso` then point your browser at `localhost:1337`.
 `SIGINT` to kill.

 ## Credit Where Credit is Due